-- 1. The Insurance Act 1938 (hereinafter referred to as the Act) and amendments thereto including the Insurance Regulatory and Development authority Act, 1999. - 2.
-The Insurance Rules 1939 (hereinafter referred to as the Rules) and amendments thereto. - 3.
-Insurance Regulatory and Development Authority (Appointed Actuary) Regulations 2000 (hereinafter referred to as AA Regulations).
+- 1. The Insurance Act 1938 (hereinafter referred to as the Act) and amendments thereto till March 28, 2015, including the Insurance Regulatory and Development authority Act, 1999. - 2.
+The Insurance Rules 1939 (hereinafter referred to as the Rules) and amendments thereto till March 28, 2015. - 3.
+Insurance Regulatory and Development Authority (Appointed Actuary) Regulations 2000 (hereinafter referred to as AA Regulations) and amendments thereto till March 28, 2015.